vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 # XarpAi Lung Opacity Detector
 An Ai powered desktop app that auto detects opacities on chest x-rays.

 Opacities are characteristic signs of TB and Pneumonia.
-This app is a prototype high volume diagnosis support tool.
-It auto analyzes chest x-rays and highlights potential opacities.
+This app auto analyzes chest x-rays and highlights potential opacities.
 Radiologists can then review the highlighted areas and use their clinical judgment to make a final diagnosis.

 The app ouputs an interactive image.
 Clicking on the image causes the bounding boxes to appear and disappear.
 This feature plus image zoom makes it easier for a person to review the output image.
 This a flask app running on the desktop.